-Why is it Important to Understand Points?
+Why Is it Important to Understand Points?

 More people would consider paying points if they knew the benefits.
 It’s important that you learn about them now so you will be prepared when you have to lock in your interest rate and it’s time to decide whether or not to buy points.

-Here’s that same rate sheet again with one more column – the breakeven period.
-The breakeven period is the length of time it would take to get your money back if you paid points.
+Here’s that sample rate sheet again with one more column, the break-even period.
+The break-even period is the length of time it would take to get your money back if you paid points.

 Look at the first two alternatives in the chart.
-You can see that the rate is one-eighth of a percent lower (6 – 5.875 = .125 = 1/8) for each one-half point you pay up front.
+You can see that the rate is one-eighth of a percent lower (6 – 5.875 = .125 = 1/8) for each one-half point you pay upfront.
 If you pay one full point, you get a rate that’s one-quarter percent lower.
 That may not sound like much, but on a $100,000 loan, the one-quarter percent reduces the annual interest cost by $250.
-To buy that one point you pay $1,000.
-That’s equivalent to a 25% annual return-on-investment ($250/$1,000).
-Leave that $1,000 in the bank and what interest do you get?
+To buy that one point, you pay $1,000.
+That’s equivalent to a 25% annual return on investment ($250/$1,000).
+Leave that $1,000 in the bank, and what interest will you get?
 Not much.
-Note that with that $250 reduction in interest, it will take only four years to get your $1,000 back, a four-year breakeven period.
+Note that with that $250 reduction in interest, it will take only four years to get your $1,000 back, a four-year break-even period.

 Going back to the chart, you can see that the next buy down only costs another .375 points for the next one-eighth rate reduction.
-That’s a three-year breakeven, which is terrific.
+That’s a three-year break-even, which is terrific.
 The next one after that is a five-year breakeven.
 The question is: “How long are you going to be in the home?”
-If you plan to be there for longer than the breakeven period then you should pay points.
+If you plan to be there for longer than the break-even period, then you should pay points.

 Ask your loan representative to make a little chart just like the one above so you know which alternative is best for you.
-If they won’t calculate the breakeven period for you, be sure to get the rate sheet so you can do it yourself, or with your loan representative’s help.
+If they won’t calculate the break-even period for you, be sure to get the rate sheet so you can do it yourself, or with your loan representative’s help.
 Keep the rate sheet as you’ll want to refer to it and compare it with the rate sheet on the day that you lock in your rate.

-Finally, some lenders or brokers might simplify the calculation for you in the following manner: “On your $200,000 loan, 1.5 points cost $3,000 and reduce your monthly payment by $33.
-Divide 3,000 by 33 and you get 91 months, or 7.6 years, that you have to wait to break even.”
+Finally, some lenders or brokers might simplify the calculation for you in the following manner: On your $200,000 loan, 1.5 points cost $3,000 and reduce your monthly payment by $33.
+Divide 3,000 by 33 and you get 91 months, or 7.6 years, that you have to wait to break even.

 This is just a rough estimate.
 The calculation is not that simple.
-An accurate breakeven calculation must include points, monthly payments, the interest earnings on both the points and the monthly payments using the borrower’s investment rate, tax savings and the reduction in the loan balance.
+An accurate break-even calculation must include points, monthly payments, the interest earnings on both the points and the monthly payments using the borrower’s investment rate, tax savings and the reduction in the loan balance.